-- Students arriving at school late must sign in at the student/middle office, and receive the appropriate mark, a sanction if appropriate and a note so their teacher knows they have signed in. - Requests for a student to leave early must be signed by a parent or guardian, and the departure is marked on the attendance system appropriately.
+- Students arriving at school late must sign in at the <insert location>, and receive the appropriate mark, a sanction if appropriate and a note so their teacher knows they have signed in. - Requests for a student to leave early must be signed by a parent or guardian, and the departure is marked on the attendance system appropriately.